Keyboard shortcuts

 MSL-R005errorULID unique across repository.

-MSL-R010warningUnknown attributes.
+MSL-R010warningUnknown attributes (not in core universal set, not declared by active profile).
 Generated attributes must not appear in source.

 MSL-R011errorNo emphasis inside entry blocks.